litian-int/wasm-micro-runtime/test_format/README.md

 <pre>
 `./vgl_native_ui_app`
 <img src="./UI.JPG">
-The number on top will plus one each second, and he number on the bottom will plus one when clicked.
+The number on top will plus one each second, and the number on the bottom will plus one when clicked.
 </pre>
 - Run WASM VM Linux applicaton & install WASM APP
 <pre>